 As permitted by Statement of Financial Accounting Standards No. 123 Accounting for Stock-Based Compensation ("SFAS No. 123"), Quantum accounts for employee stock-based compensation in accordance with Accounting Principles Board Opinion No. 25 Accounting for Stock Issued to Employees ("APB 25") and related interpretations.
 Under APB 25, when the exercise price of its employee stock awards equals or exceeds the market price of the underlying stock on the date of grant, no compensation expense is recognized.
 Any deferred stock compensation calculated according to APB 25 is amortized over the vesting period of the individual stock awards.
 In general, the vesting period of these stock awards is graded.
 Stock awards granted to non-employees are accounted for at fair value in accordance with the provisions of SFAS No. 123, with the associated value recognized over the vesting period of the award.
+See Note 17 "Recent Accounting Pronouncements" for discussion of the Company's implementation of SFAS 123R.

-Pro forma information regarding net income (loss) and net income (loss) per share is required by SFAS 123.
+Pro forma information regarding net loss and net loss per share is required by SFAS 123.
 This information is required to be determined as if the Company had accounted for its employee stock awards (including shares issued under the Employee Stock Purchase Plan, collectively called "stock-based awards"), under the fair value method of SFAS 123, as amended by SFAS 148 Accounting for Stock-Based Compensation -Transition and Disclosure.
 Stock-based awards have been valued using the Black-Scholes option pricing model.
 Among other things, the Black-Scholes model considers the expected volatility of the Company's stock price, determined in accordance with SFAS 123, in arriving at an option valuation.